SeregPie/DearImage/README.md

 | `w` | The width of the image. |
 | `h` | The height of the image. |

-Returns a new instance of PaperDuck.
+Returns a new instance of `PaperDuck`.

 ---